vishwapriti27/Bajaj-Insurance-Customer-Churn-Analysis/README.md

 Step 1:

-I explored Bajaj Finserv official website to understand real product offerings, such as Life Insurance, Health Insurance with coverage values, Travel Insurance with pricing based on age & travel days, Pocket Insurance with micro-coverage options.
+I explored Bajaj Finserv's official website to understand real product offerings, such as Life Insurance, Health Insurance with coverage values, Travel Insurance with pricing based on age & travel days, and Pocket Insurance with micro-coverage options.

 Step 2: